-Around half of Germany’s casinos are state-owned while the other half are owned by private enterprises.
+Around half of Germany’s casinos are state-owned while the other half are run by private enterprises.

 Although Germany carries some of the highest gaming tax burdens in Europe, it is still the fourth highest earner in terms of revenue in the continent.